 Ashore from 2013-2016 Dennis commanded Naval Air Station Sigonella, Italy and was the US government official singularly responsible for the safety, security, operations and conduct of all U.S. forces, employees, and their families.
 Highlighting his time was Sigonella’s central role in the July 2014 safe evacuation and recovery of all U.S. embassy personnel from Tripoli, Libya.
 Prior, Dennis served as a Naval War College professor of Strategy and Policy and founded the college's Energy Security course.
 Dennis has been in charge of the US European Command Frequency Management Field Office Brussels, Belgium, where he supported Operations Iraqi and Enduring Freedom and served as a U.S. Representative to NATO.
 Dennis served as the Operations Officer and a flight instructor at SH60B Seahawk Fleet Replacement Squadron (FRS), HSL-40, during which HSL-40 earned the Admiral Ellison Award as the Navy's most productive FRS.
 Early in his career, Dennis served in the Pentagon as Flag Aide to Director of Navy Air Warfare following his term as the Navy's lead requirements officer responsible for defining & resourcing Global Broadcast Service wideband and Ultra High Frequency satellite communications.

-Captain Dennis above all, loves working with Sailors, Marines, civilians and even Airmen and Soldiers to do great things for America and being a modest enabler in helping people become their best selves.
+Captain Dennis above all, loves working with Sailors, Marines, civilians and even Airmen and Soldiers to do great things for America and in helping folks become their best selves.
 Captain Dennis is married to Sharyn Falls Dennis of Vienna, Va.
 They are proud parents of Nathan, Lauren, and Graham.